 The program consists of 36 credit hours and can be completed in 27 months of part-time online study.
 Specialty courses are offered alternate years.
-Students generally are admitted for the Summer I term; however, can enroll any semester.

 In addition to the general requirements for admission to the Graduate School, the following are required for admission to the MSN in Nursing: Nurse Administrator:

 - Current unrestricted licensure as a Registered Nurse.
 Current license in North Carolina or a compact state or the state identified by faculty for clinical practice before enrollment.
 OR Graduation from a post secondary level Nursing Program.

 - Baccalaureate degree from an accredited university.
 A BSN degree from nationally accredited program is preferred.
 If the baccalaureate is not in nursing, and courses in research, leadership management, aging and health, and community health are lacking, they will be required as part of the program of study.

 - Overall GPA of 3.0 in the last degree earned is preferred.

 - Completion of a statistics course with a grade of C or better.